How Instagram Influencers Like Emma Hill impact Marketing

 So how much does it cost to hire an influencer?
 Well, it can get pricey.
 Anywhere from $150 up to several thousand dollars.
 (Here is a brief overview of follower-to-price ratio courtesy of influence.co)

-The good news for smaller budgets is that the Micro-Influencer, with the smaller amount of followers, actually has a lower cost rate compared to Macro Influencers.
+The good news for smaller budgets is that the Micro-Influencer, with a smaller amount of followers, actually has a lower cost rate compared to Macro Influencers.
 But since Micro-Influencers have more active followers and higher engagement rates, you really are getting the most bang for your buck.

 To find the influencers in your industry or market, consult online tools and research hashtags in your industry to seek out the best fit.
 Make sure the influencer aligns with your industry and company values as closely as possible for more authentic campaigns.
 Their followers will know if there is a disconnect between your brand and the person they are following.